Missing Persons Advocacy Network (MPAN) exists to humanise missing loved ones and alleviate the impact on those left behind.

 More than one hundred Australians are reported missing every day, and while most are found quickly, many remain missing long term.
 Research shows at least 12 people are directly impacted when someone goes missing – emotionally, psychologically, financially – almost half a million Australians every year.

-Missing Persons Advocacy Network (MPAN) was established in 2013 by Loren O’Keeffe, whose brother Dan went missing in July 2011.
+MPAN was established in 2013 by Loren O’Keeffe, whose brother Dan went missing in July 2011.
 His disappearance prompted the biggest campaign of its kind, Dan Come Home.
 Over 18 months, the search for Dan gained significant traditional media attention and a captive social media following of over 70,000.
 Other families in similar situations began to make contact, desperate for advice and support, which led Loren to found MPAN.

 When someone goes missing, time is of the essence.
 This is the motivation behind our foundation project – Missing Persons Guide – a world-first practical guide of what to do when someone goes missing.
 The Guide expedites critical processes, minimising time wastage when efficiency matters most.